citycoins/governance/ccips/ccip-019/ccip-019-mia-pox-4-stacking.md

 This CCIP follows the same voting format as CCIP-022[^5] except only MIA votes are counted.

 - the votes are tallied and available in read-only functions
-- the proposal will not pass unless 25% of MIA have participated
+- the proposal will not pass unless the majority of voters have votes yes and 25% of voting MIA tokens have votes yes.

 ## Reference Implementations